 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your bachelor's in IT at SNHU include:

-According to the U.S. Bureau of Labor Statistics, the number of jobs available for web developers is projected to increase by 20 percent through 2022, making it one of the fastest growing occupations.
-As the amount of data, the number of Internet users and the number of online services increase, so will the need for web administrators and developers.
+According to the U.S. Bureau of Labor Statistics, the number of jobs available for web developers is projected to increase by 13% through 2026, faster than the average growth rate for all occupations.* As the amount of data, the number of Internet users and the number of online services increase, so will the need for web administrators and developers.
 An online web design and development degree concentration program will position you well for a variety of jobs, including web architect, web designer, web developer and webmaster.

 Our innovative BS in IT degree takes you through the intricacies of web design and maintenance, UX design, interface usability, and mobile app design and development.
 Courses are taught by knowledgeable faculty with years of real-world, hands-on experience.